 Given that the roots of habitat restoration lie in regaining habitats that have become lost or degraded, restoring the full or a proportion of historic extent is frequently a cited aim of restoration efforts.
 We caution against the sole use of historic extent in setting restoration goals.
 Conditions within the bay or estuary may no longer be conducive to supporting the full historic extent of oyster reef habitat.
 The interaction between coastal user groups and oyster reef is also likely to have changed over time.
 Historic extent can, nevertheless, play an important role in a) informing stakeholders about the potential of the system and, b) setting restoration into an ecological and historical context.
 When considering historic data as one element in restoration decision making, it is critical to be aware that the known baseline may be shifted (see boxes 3 and 4).
 A lack of quantitative historic data should not preclude restoration.

-Furthermore, can() based on ecosystem service deliveryWhile goals based purely on historic extent should be avoided, goals may be set on the basis of ecosystem service provision, but reported out as a proportion of historic.
+While goals based purely on historic extent should be avoided, goals may be set on the basis of ecosystem service provision, but reported out as a proportion of historic.
 This can be a useful messaging tool, and can set the aims of restoration into context.
 Historic data can be a powerful tool for informing restoration efforts.
 It is, however, important to be aware that baseline data may not represent pristine conditions (see boxes 3 and 4).
 Historic data should therefore be used with recognition of its limitations.

 Box 3: Oyster reefs were impacted before comprehensive surveys were undertaken